Who is a Valuation analyst?

 - If you choose to continue on your path, you would become a partner of the company, and you would around $300,000 to $1 million per annum (including bonus).

 Valuation analyst career profile is 80% science and 20% art.
 You would be involved with a lot of financial modeling, valuation techniques etc. At the same time, you need to make certain assumptions as well to reach a conclusion.

 That’s why you need to constantly learn, understand the market, update yourself about what’s going on, and apply what you learn along.
-Overall, valuation analyst career profile is a great profile and will be suitable for those who love financial modeling.
+Overall, valuation analyst career is a great profile and will be suitable for those who love financial modeling.

-This has been a guide to Valuation Analyst Career Profile, what are the skills required to become a valuation analyst.
-We also discuss valuation analyst career graph and salary expectations.
-You may learn more about Corporare Finance from the below articles –
+This is a guide to who is a Valuation Analyst.
+Here we discuss the roles of a valuation analyst, career profile skills required and salary expectations.
+You may learn more about Corporate Finance from the below articles –